 In rare emergencies, unblinding may be necessary for the clinical management of an AE.
 Investigators should consider unblinding only if knowledge of the administered product will have an influence on the further treatment of the AE.
 In such events, the investigator should make every attempt to inform the Sponsor before breaking the blind or as soon as possible after unblinding has been performed.
 The [REDACTED] or CROMA medical team is available to discuss any unblinding need.
 However, such discussion is not mandatory.
 The investigator can always unblind as per his/her discretion if the actual treatment information is considered relevant for subsequent event treatment.
 Once unblinding has occurred, the site should immediately contact the [REDACTED] or CROMA medical team.
 Communication of the unblinding result is considered acceptable.
 It is at the discretion of the investigator to continue an unblinded subject in the study.
 The date and time of breaking the code, the reason for breaking the code, study product administered, subject identification number and randomization code will be documented within the IWRS.
+Subjects for whom the blind had been broken may continue in the study as per discretion of the Investigator.

-3.3 Study treatments and assessments
+3.3 Study Treatments and Assessments

-Subjects will participate in this study for a duration of 50 to 62 weeks from signing the informed consent form (ICF) to the End of Study visit (i.e. up to 14 calendar days for screening, followed by 48 to 60 weeks study participation).
+Subjects will participate in this study for a duration of 50 to 62 weeks from signing the informed consent form (ICF) to the End of Study visit (i.e., up to 14 calendar days for screening, followed by 48 to 60 weeks study participation).